 We suggest a visit to a temple around midnight on New Year’s Eve when the bells are repeatedly rung.
 It is indeed an incredible experience.
 The main urban trains run through the night from December 31 to January 1, to help with the hatsumode dynamic.

-Traditional games and TV shows
+Traditional TV shows

 In recent years the Japanese added watching a highly popular television program called “Kohaku uta gassen” as a New Year’s tradition.
 An annual music show on New Year’s Eve produced by Japanese public broadcaster NHK and broadcast on television and radio.